The average age of a first-time mother in the U.S. is 26 (which is considerably higher than it was in the 1970s, when it was 21.4).

-Taking cultural clues – for example, Duchess of Cambridge Kate Middleton was 31-years-old when she gave birth to Prince George – and without the backing of a royal family, a focus on career establishment has prompted many women to wait on starting a family.
+Cultural clues – for example, Meghan Markle was 37 when she had her first child – and a focus on career have prompted many women to wait on starting a family.

-When you add up the average costs of housing, food, transportation, healthcare, clothing and education, the USDA predicts that it will cost you $241,080 to raise a child.
-Your second child will cost approximately 80 percent of that total.
+When you add up the average costs of housing, food, transportation, healthcare, clothing and education, the USDA predicts that it will cost you $233,610 to raise a child.
+Your second child will cost about 80 percent of that total.
 These numbers are, of course, estimates that depend on where you live and how you spend.
-Regardless, childcare costs are a big part of these estimates and the cost isn’t going to be paltry.
+Regardless, childcare costs are a big part of these estimates … and the cost isn’t going to be paltry.

-On average, sending your infant or toddler to a daycare center in the United States will cost approximately $11,666 per year.
+On average, sending your infant or toddler to a daycare center in the United States will cost about $12,000 year.
 For pre-school aged and older children, those costs will drop by about two to three thousand dollars a year.
-For parents using a home daycare (rather than a center), these costs are typically less for both younger and older children to account for the lack of overhead.
+Home daycare (rather than a center) typically costs less for both younger and older children thanks to the lack of business overhead.

 When you’re weighing the financial pros and cons of continuing to work or committing to becoming a stay-at-home-parent with two (or more), the idea of organizing your time and money can feel overwhelming.
 Use a budgeting sheet or this calculator to get a hard look at unavoidable expenses like mortgage/rent, commuting costs, emergency funds, and insurance premiums.